 Is it any good?

-Is SHERLOCK HOLMES: A GAME OF SHADOWS any good?
-Is Robert Downey Jr. talented?
-Clearly, the answer to both is affirmative.
-How can this franchise not be entertaining with the likes of him playing a historically fascinating lead (and Law as a gutsy Watson)?
+How can this franchise not be entertaining with the talented Robert Downey Jr. playing a historically fascinating lead (and Law as a gutsy Watson)?
 The film even looks entertaining: The tableau is drained of color, etched in charcoal, but still very stylized, which fits director Guy Ritchie's signature.
 He's assured another hit.

 But is it great?
 Perhaps expectations are raised too high, but it feels like the bloom of the movie's specific visual and storytelling style is fading a bit.
 Ritchie's swift deconstruction of Holmes' thought process seem wasted on what-if situations instead of on actual detective work.
 And, yes, the bromance between Holmes and Watson is charming, but it's clear when Holmes faces Moriarty that the movie hungers for more of that type of confrontation.
 It's an iconic match-up, and it's too bad we don't spend much time with it and Holmes' other misadventures.
 Let the master detective detect!